CPS-IT/fr-localization-handling/README.md

 # Fr localization handling

+### Requirements

+Requires TYPO3 Version 10.4.x to 11.5.x

+### Description

+TYPO3 it is not consistent with the fallbackType configuration when working in BE.

+If you configured TYPO3 fallbackType to free, TYPO3 should enforce this mode when saving tt_content record in BE.

-Extends TYPO3 localization handling to enforce TYPO3 fallbackType: "free" wenn localizing for tt_content records.
+To solve this inconsistency we have extended TYPO3 localization handling to enforce TYPO3 fallbackType: "free" when localizing tt_content records in the page or list modules.

-Requires TYPO3 Version 10.4.x

 Features: